 Creating images is one thing, creating with vectors gives you a whole lot more possibilities.
-There are things you should never design in a pixel based program e.g. your logo and there are things that are better designed with a software like Illustrator.
+There are things you should never design in a pixel-based program e.g. your logo and there are things that are better designed with software like Illustrator.
 Why?

 Not sure what’s the difference between pixels and vectors?
 Check out this post on Most used design terms